ChamberZ1/network-adblocker/README.md

 The goal is to end up with a low-power Raspberry Pi acting as a dedicated DNS sinkhole for my home network, giving me network-wide ad blocking while I learn more about DNS, Linux, and basic homelab/network setup.

 # How it works

+### DNS
+Domain Name System (DNS) is the service that translates human-readable domain names like `www.example.com` into IP addresses that computers use to talk to each other.

+When a user types a website into a browser, their device sends a DNS query (typically through a router) to a DNS resolver.
+This resolver is usually run by the user’s Internet Service Provider (ISP) or by a public DNS provider such as Cloudflare or Google.

+The resolver looks up the IP address for that domain (using its own cache or by querying other DNS servers on the internet), then sends the answer back.
+The router passes that response to the user’s device, and the browser then knows which IP address to connect to in order to load the website.

 ### Pi-hole
-Pi-hole is a DNS sinkhole that protects your devices from unwanted content.
+Pi-hole is a DNS sinkhole that protects devices from unwanted content.
 A DNS sinkhole acts as a DNS server that checks each requested domain against blocklists (and optionally allowlists).
-If the domain is allowed, Pi-hole forwards the query to an upstream DNS server and returns the real IP address.
-If the domain is blocked, Pi-hole instead returns a non-routable address (like `0.0.0.0`), effectively preventing the connection.
+If the domain is allowed, Pi-hole forwards the query to an upstream DNS resolver and returns the resulting IP address to the client.
+If the domain is blocked, Pi-hole instead returns the non-routable address `0.0.0.0`, effectively preventing the connection.

 ### Diagram
 ![Diagram of home network with Pi-hole](diagram.png)